microsoft/vcpkg-docs/vcpkg/commands/create.md

 }
 ```

-The created port is a starting point and will likely need to be edited to build correctly.

 To launch an editor for the new files, run:

 ```no-highlight
 vcpkg edit zlib2
 ```

+The created port is a starting point and will likely need to be edited to build correctly.

+Note: The `vcpkg create` command does not check whether the port name already exists within the vcpkg ports tree.
+This command is meant to serve as a starting place.
+For more guidance on adding ports to the vcpkg curated catalog please check out one of our [tutorials](..\examples\packaging-zipfiles.md)